galeone/igor/README.md

 You should use igor when your DBMS is PostgreSQL and you want to place an abstraction layer on top of it and do CRUD operations in a smart, easy, secure and fast way.

 Thus with igor you __do not__ create a new schema.
-In general igor do not support DDL (you can do it with the `Raw` and `Exec`, but there are not method created ad-hoc for thir purpose).
+In general igor does not support DDL (you can do it with the `Raw` and `Exec`, but there are not method created ad-hoc for this purpose).

 ## What igor does